Jeanette MacDonald 1946 Albert Hall recital – eyewitness account

-Jeanette MacDonald, pictured above, singing at London’s Royal Albert Hall in 1946.
+Jeanette MacDonald, pictured above in the printed program for her concert at London’s Royal Albert Hall in 1946.
 An eyewitness account from Dorothy Mcbain:

 When I was 8 years old in 1938 I was taken to the cinema by by my parents to see a film called ‘Rose Marie’.
 There were two wonderful stars in it and I fell madly in love with both of them…that day was a turning point in my life…I saw every film they made sitting through their films time and time again and they were to be very much a huge aspect of my whole life.